Azure/kubernetes-hackfest/labs/storage/portworx/README.md

 ```

 7. Delete the demo application
-Next, let's accidently delete the postgres pod and persistent volume:
+Once you have placed an order, let's accidently delete the postgres pod and persistent volume:

 ``` bash
 kubectl delete -f pxbbq-mongo-tc.yaml